 Car accidents are stressful, and pursuing a claim can be confusing.
 The more you know about the process, the easier it will be.
 One important issue involves the timeline of an insurance claim.
+If you need help with you car accident insurance claims, our car accident insurance lawyers can help you through the process.
 Learn more about how long you have to file an insurance claim and what steps you should take to ensure you meet all deadlines.

 Many insurance companies require you to report an accident within 24 to 48 hours after the crash.
 However, a full claim should always be filed within a “reasonable amount of time” after the car accident.
 If possible, you should file a car insurance claim the same day or within a few days after an accident.